 As mentioned above, ED is often a marker that heart disease or other cardiovascular diseases may soon develop.
 Therefore, you should review your lifestyle to see if any changes can be made to minimise the risk of developing these problems.
-For example, stop smoking if you are a smoker, take regular exercise, eat a healthy diet, etc.

 Also, your doctor may prescribe a statin medicine to lower your blood cholesterol level if your risk of developing cardiovascular disease is high.